 TGBA.IO

-How to Apologize Professionally After Miscommunication
+How to Apologize Professionally After a Miscommunication

-1. Acknowledge the Miscommunication Clearly
+1. Recognize the Miscommunication Quickly

-3. Express Genuine Regret
+3. Express Genuine Empathy

 FAQ